truenas/documentation/content/CORE/Services/s3-object-store.md

 Enter the specified access key and the secret key.
 Under the S3 Endpoint enter the TrueNAS IP address followed by TCP port, and reply N to the DNS-style bucket+hostname.

 Save the file.
-On Linux the default is in the home directory `~/.s3cfg`.
+On Linux the default is in the home directory <file>~/.s3cfg</file>.

 If the connection has any issues, open the config file again to clean it up.
-In Ubuntu use nano .s3cfg or vi .s3cfg or gedit .s3cfg depending on the preferred text editor.
+In Ubuntu use `nano .s3cfg` or `vi .s3cfg` or `gedit .s3cfg` depending on the preferred text editor.
 For other operating systems, .s3cfg file location and editing tools may vary.

 Scroll down to the host_bucket area and make sure the %(bucket)s. portion is removed and the address points to the IP_address:TCP_port for the system.

 **Right:**
-host_base = 192.168.123.207:9000
+host_base = `192.168.123.207:9000`
-host_bucket = 192.168.123.207:9000
+host_bucket = `192.168.123.207:9000`

 **Wrong:**
-host_base = 192.168.123.207
+host_base = `192.168.123.207`
-host_bucket = %(bucket)s.192.168.123.207
+host_bucket = `%(bucket)s.192.168.123.207`

 Poll the buckets using `s3cmd ls`.
 The buckets created with the Minio Browser should be visible.